waitzShigoto/kc_blog/content/en/2020-08-21-android-AIDL-example.markdown

 <script src="https://gist.github.com/waitzShigoto/d7bdc13de183beebcda4add00ecf8458.js"></script>

-<div class="c-border-content-title-4">Tip: The AIDL interface and Service package path must be the same, otherwise it will not compile successfully</div>
+<div class="article-subsection-title">💡 Tip: The AIDL interface and Service package path must be the same, otherwise it will not compile successfully</div>

 The three images below are illustrative: